randomcoww/chef-docker_deploy/README.md

   <tr>
     <td><tt>data_bags</tt></td>
     <td>Hash</td>
-    <td>Data bags needed during build must be listed here so that they can be copiued to the build path for a local mode run.
+    <td>Data bags needed during build must be listed here so that they can be copied to the build path for a local mode run.
 See image build example above for format.</td>
     <td>build, build_if_missing</td>
     <td><tt>{}</tt></td>
   </tr>